Get Form I-765 Approved for Work Permit: EAD Guide

 The processing time for the I-765 is generally around 4 months.
 It can vary depending on several factors, such as the applicant’s eligibility category, the workload of the USCIS processing center, and whether the application is complete and filed correctly.

-What is I-765 vs I 485?
+What is I-765 vs. I-485?

 The I-765 is a standalone application for employment authorization, while the I-485 is an application to adjust status to permanent resident status.
-Both forms may be required for certain types of immigration cases, but they serve different purposes.
+Both forms may be required for certain types of cases, but they serve different purposes.
 It is possible to submit each form separately and also submit them together.

-Can I stay in the U.S. while my i-765 is being processed?
+Can I stay in the U.S. while my I-765 is being processed?

 Generally, an applicant can stay in the U.S. while their I-765 application is being processed, as long as they are maintaining their current immigration status or have another valid basis for remaining in the U.S. The fact that you have an EAD or I-765 that is processing does not grant you the right to remain in the country.